Skip to main content

 • Increased costs over time: Rising health care costs and inflation mean that money saved today will have less spending power tomorrow.
 You will want to keep much of your retirement savings in accounts that offer a return on investment at or exceeding inflation rates.

-• Retirement lifestyle: Planning to live off of 80% of your income in retirement is often recommended.
+• Retirement lifestyle: Planning to live off of 80% or more of your current income in retirement is often recommended.
 But you may want to adjust this amount depending on your desired retirement lifestyle.
 For example, if you intend to travel a lot, you may want to save more than 80%.
-Conversely, saving less than 80% may be appropriate if you plan to downsize.

 Calculate your assets, such as cash, investments, property, stocks, and bonds.
 Include any money in employer-sponsored retirement plans, like 401(k) plans.
 Consider whether you have a pension.
-This is all money that can be counted towards your retirement savings.
+All of this is money you can count towards your retirement savings.

 Remember that you may be entitled to Social Security Administration (SSA) retirement benefits.
 Your Social Security monthly benefit amount may be a significant income source for you in retirement.
-It may replace around 40% of your income if you had annual earnings of approximately $60,000.
 Check your latest Social Security statement for an estimate of your Social Security retirement benefits.

 Selecting the Best Retirement Plan for You